Genome Data Science

 Mutation clusters in cancer genomes provide fingerprints of mutagenic mechanisms // Error-free mismatch repair lowers the mutation rate in H3K36me3-marked active genes // Error-prone repair using POLH also targets H3K36me3, contributing driver mutations // UV and alcohol increase error-prone repair, targeting mutations toward active genes.

 - The rules and impact of nonsense-mediated mRNA decay in human cancers.
-RGH Lindeboom, F Supek*, B Lehner* (2016) Nature Genetics. (*corresponding authors)
+RGH Lindeboom, F Supek*, B Lehner* (2016) Nature Genetics. (*corr. auth.)

 Matched exome and transcriptome data can systematically elucidate the rules of NMD targeting in human tumors, explaining ¾ of the variance in NMD efficiency.
 Applying our NMD model identifies signatures of positive and negative selection on nonsense mutations in human tumors and provides a classification for tumor-suppressor genes.